-Advanced Placement (AP) Exam Performance
+Advanced Placement® (AP) Exam Performance

-Advanced Placement (AP) courses are college-level classes offered in a wide variety of subjects that can be taken while in high school.
-AP exams, a type of national final exam, are offered in each subject annually across the country.
+AP® courses are college-level classes offered in a wide variety of subjects that can be taken while in high school.
+AP® exams, a type of national final exam, are offered in each subject annually across the country.
 They are scored on a scale from 1 to 5, with 1 being the lowest possible score, and 5 being the highest possible score.
 Scores of a 3, 4, or 5 are considered passing marks.
-Students' performance on AP exams is a measure of their preparedness for coursework in college.
-In 2018, 57.5% of AP exams taken by CMS students received a 3, 4, or 5, which is 4.2 percentage points higher than the state of North Carolina and 0.3 points jhigher than national public schools.
+In 2019, 57.3% of AP® exams taken by CMS students received a 3, 4, or 5, which is 3 percentage points higher than the state of North Carolina and 0.6 points lower than national public schools.
+From 2014-15 to 2018-19, the percent of CMS exams receiving an AP® passing score has increased 7.7 percentage points.